 When it comes to golf balls, today’s golfer is spoiled for choice.
 In fact, it’s overwhelming.
 Go to a big box store and you’ll find a dozen brands of golf balls, each with 3 or 4 or 7 or 8 models.
+Add to that the exploding market of direct to consumer golf balls.
 How can you make an informed choice in the face of this ocean of options?
 By reading Plugged In Golf’s Golf Ball Buyer’s Guide.

 There are a lot of factors to consider when choosing a ball, and price is one of the most obvious.
 You can pay anything from $0.50 to $4+ for a golf ball.
 While some of you may not be concerned with price, it may be a deciding factor for others.